JulioCesarForero/JulioCesarForero.github.io/CV Consolidadas/CV_FullStack_Cloud_Architect_L2_EN.md

 - Implementation of automation and cloud computing solutions

 **Communication & Collaboration**
-- Work in multicultural and multidisciplinary teams
+- Work in multicultural and multidisciplinary teams using collaborative tools
-- Technical presentations to stakeholders and clients
+- Technical presentations to stakeholders and clients using PowerPoint and Miro
-- Technical documentation and user manuals
+- Technical documentation and user manuals with Microsoft Word, GitHub Wiki, and collaborative platforms
-- End-user training in implemented systems
+- End-user training in implemented systems with structured materials
+- Cross-functional team coordination using Jira workflows and Kanban methodologies

 ---

 ### KEY PROJECTS

 **IDP System - Single Sign-On** | 2021 - 2022
-- Led team of 7 people in developing federated identity application
+- Led team of 7 people in developing federated identity application using Jira for sprint management and task tracking
 - Together with an interdisciplinary product team, integrated multiple systems through API orchestration bus
+- Coordinated project workflows using Kanban boards and regular sprint reviews
 - **Result**: Successful SSO implementation between mission-critical applications

 **Industrial Core Migration** | 2020 - 2023
-- Led team of 10 people in core application migration
+- Led team of 10 people in core application migration using structured project management with Jira
 - Integrated transportation and logistics services with inventory systems
+- Managed complex project timeline and deliverables using Microsoft Project and Excel tracking
 - **Result**: Successful migration without service interruptions

 **Financial Commercial Force Mobile Application** | 2019 - 2021